 In late 2005, RCP launched its Revolutionary Communist Speaking Tour, designed to "build a communist movement among the people locked on the bottom of society in the current era of Bushite Christian-fascism."
 The organization further disseminates its message via literature that is distributed by Revolution Books, which operates a number of stores nationally.

-Today RCP maintains offices in sixteen U.S. metropolitan areas: Atlanta, Baltimore, Cambridge/Boston, Chicago, Cleveland, Detroit, Honolulu, Houston, Los Angeles, Miami, New York City, Philadelphia, Portland [Oregon], San Francisco/Berkeley, Seattle, and Washington D.C.
+RCP currently maintains offices in sixteen U.S. metropolitan areas: Atlanta, Baltimore, Cambridge/Boston, Chicago, Cleveland, Detroit, Honolulu, Houston, Los Angeles, Miami, New York City, Philadelphia, Portland [Oregon], San Francisco/Berkeley, Seattle, and Washington D.C.
 It is also active in Western Europe, particularly in England, France, and Germany.